DataDog/integrations-core/postgres/README.md

 ## Overview

-Get metrics from postgreSQL service in real time to:
+Get metrics from PostgreSQL service in real time to:

-* Visualize and monitor postgreSQL states
+* Visualize and monitor PostgreSQL states
-* Be notified about postgreSQL failovers and events.
+* Be notified about PostgreSQL failovers and events.

 ## Setup